jupyter-server/jupyter_releaser/docs/source/background/theory.md

 - For npm package(s) (including workspace support):
   - Builds tarball(s) using `npm pack`
   - Make sure tarball(s) can be installed and imported in a new npm package
-- Checks the package manifest using [`check-manifest`](https://github.com/mgedmin/check-manifest)
-- Checks the links in Markdown and reStructuredText files
 - Adds a commit that includes the hashes of the dist files
 - Creates an annotated version tag in standard format
 - If given, bumps the version using the post version spec. he post version